-- (a) No person shall deposit or allow to accumulate in any building, premise, yard, court, lot, street, alley, sidewalk or any other place, except in authorized receptacles, any substance, solid, semi-solid or liquid, or animal, vegetable or mineral origin, that by its decay, decomposition, chemical action or by becoming a harbor for animal or insect pests, would become an insanitary condition or a health hazard. - (b) No person shall carry or convey in any vehicle or device, any earth, sand, gravel, dirt, rubbish, garbage, ashes or any substance, solid, semi-solid or liquid, or any article or matter of any kind whatsoever, so that the same shall be scattered, dropped, or spilled therefrom; and all vehicles or devices conveying foul, dusty, or offensive matter of any kind shall have a tight body and shall be closely and securely covered. - (c) No person shall, without the consent of the owner or person in charge thereof, disturb, scatter, remove or pilfer any waste materials, refuse or rubbish placed in containers or containing structures. - (d) No person shall carry or convey in any vehicle or device through the streets, or alleys, any soap, grease, offal, butcher or meat dealer refuse, except in a vehicle or device with a tight body and tight cover, or in a vehicle or device in which are containers with tight-fitting covers, so that the substances placed therein will not become offensive, attract animal or insect pests or become an insanitary condition or a health hazard, except when special permission is granted by the Health Commissioner if he deems this permission is not detrimental to the public health.
-No person shall park a garbage truck or similar vehicle on any street, vacant lot, alley or driveway so as to create an odor, spillage problem or health hazard. - (e) No person shall allow any slaughter house, rendering establishment, factory, fertilizer plant, a business of any kind, or any premises thereof, by reason of being foul, nauseous or offensive, to create an insanitary condition or become a health hazard. - (f) No raw rendering material shall be conveyed unless the means of conveyance is so constructed that no drippings or seepings can escape from such means of conveyance and the raw rendering material is covered.
-Each means of conveyance shall be thoroughly cleaned with steam, or such other method approved by the Ohio Department of Agriculture or the Commissioner, at least once each day of its use for the conveyance of raw rendering material.
+(a) No person shall deposit or allow to accumulate in any building, premise, yard, court, lot, street, alley, sidewalk or any other place, except in authorized receptacles, any substance, solid, semi-solid or liquid, or animal, vegetable or mineral origin, that by its decay, decomposition, chemical action or by becoming a harbor for animal or insect pests, would become an insanitary condition or a health hazards.

+- (b) No person shall carry or convey in any vehicle or device, any earth, sand, gravel, dirt, rubbish, garbage, ashes or any substance, solid, semi-solid or liquid, or any article or matter of any kind whatsoever, so that the same shall be scattered, dropped, or spilled therefrom; and all vehicles or devises conveying foul, dusty, or offensive matter of any kind shall have a tight body and shall be closely and securely covered. - (c) No person shall, without the consent of the owner or person in charge thereof, disturb, scatter, remove or pilfer any waste materials, refuse or rubbish placed in containers or containing structures. - (d) No person shall carry or convey in any vehicle or device through the streets, or alleys, any soap, grease, offal, butcher or meat dealer refuse, except in a vehicle or devise with a tight body and tight cover, or in a vehicle or device in which are containers with tight-fitting covers, so that the substances placed therein will not become offensive, attract animal or insect pests or become an insanitary condition or a health hazard, except when special permission is granted by the Health Commissioner if he deems this permission is not detrimental to the public health.
+No person shall park a garbage truck or similar vehicle on any street, vacant lot, alley or driveway so as to create an odor, spillage problem or health hazard. - (e) No person shall allow any slaughter house, rendering establishment, factory, fertilizer plant, a business of any kind, or any premises thereof, by reason of being foul, nauseous or offensive, to create an insanitary condition or become a health hazard. - (f) No raw rendering material shall be conveyance and the raw or such other method approved by the Ohio Department of Agriculture or the Commissioner, at least once each day of its use for the conveyance of raw rendering material.